facebook/react-native-website/docs/viewpagerandroid.md

 ### `setPage`

-A helper function to scroll to a specific page in the ViewPager.The transition between pages will be animated.
+A helper function to scroll to a specific page in the ViewPager.
+The transition between pages will be animated.

 * position - index of page that will been selected